Christian-von-Uffel/Is-this-book-good-extension/Notes.md

 # Notes

-## Creating CSS Styles in Javascript
+## How to Create CSS Styles in Javascript
 the styles javascript file creates the overlay on the page.

 apparently you can simply just write a function that lets you style some classes with normal javascript and then run it